voillana3/PastaMadness/content/4 Sauces & Dishes/Italian Pasta Recipes.md

 Salt & Pepper
 3 Tbsp extra virgin olive oil

 Melt 150g of sweet diced pancetta over a gentle flame in a saucepan.
 Add the chopped celery, carrot and onion and fry, adding 3 Tbsp of oil.
 Add the ground beef and brown it, then blend it with half a glass of white wine and let it evaporate.
 Continue cooking stirring gently, then add tomato sauce and simmer over a low heat for about 2 hours, covering the saucepan with a lid.
 Add, if the sauce restores too much, a little water.
-Towards the end of cooking, taste the sauce; adjusst salt and pepper and, if necessary, add a few tablespoons of milk to correct the acidity of the tomato.
+Towards the end of cooking, taste the sauce; adjust salt and pepper and, if necessary, add a few tablespoons of milk to correct the acidity of the tomato.
 Meanwhile, cook the pasta in plenty of salted water.
 Complete with grated parmesan and serve.

 ![[doughFolding.png]]